holiber/modapp-demo-shop/README.md

 	$ grunt build

 It will compile and compress your scripts, styles, templates, add version tags to builded files.
-Builded application will be in the "dist" folder
+Builded application will be placed in the "dist" folder